 â€¢ Why did Elsa wait until the most dramatic moment to reveal her true identity, and capture Indy and the diary?
 The woman has a knack for melodrama.

 â€¢ Fun fact: Each film in the series starts with the Paramount logo mirrored in a landscape or prop.

-In order to catch up on the overwhelming backlog of movies I intend to cover here on this blog, this Dork Reporter is going to keep it brief with a few disconnected bullet points:
+In order to catch up on the overwhelming backlog of movies I intend to cover here on this blog, I’m going to keep it brief with a few disconnected bullet points:

 Indiana Jones and the Kingdom of the Crystal Skull is ultimately disappointing, especially if one reflects too much on its plot and basic plausibility, but it has some to commend it.
 It is also far from the worst entry in the franchise (that would be Temple of Doom – blech! stay tuned for our forthcoming teardown of that stinky turd), which admittedly isn’t saying much.

 The basic concept (reportedly conceived by producer George Lucas and viewed askance at by director Steven Spielberg and star Harrison Ford) is sound.
 The original trilogy was set in the 1930s, and as such the first and third films mostly concerned Indy battling the Ratzis.
 So, whom better for an older Indiana Jones to face off against in the 1950s than Commies and UFOs?
 No really, sounds like fun to me!
 Unfortunately, the end result is muddled with bits of business about El Dorado, and saddled with a disappointingly conservative tsk-tsk disapproval of the rascally Indy’s wayward ways with women.
 But perhaps the focus on marriage and the restoration of a broken nuclear family was also a conscious allusion to the conformist 1950s?